PitcherAG/vue-tools/docs/db.md

 ### ContextQuery

-Context query uses handlebars template syntax and enriches the query function dramatically.
+Context query uses template syntax and enriches the query function dramatically.
 As prerequisite it needs `loadConfig()` and `loadParams()` run before calling it the first time.

 As a result contextQuery has knowledge about the current environment and provides you with: